gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 Upon receiving this response, the joining node SHOULD send a new Join Request to the Group Manager, which contains:

-* The 'client_cred' parameter, including a public key in a format consistent with the encoding, countersignature algorithm and possible associated parameters indicated by the Group Manager.
+* The 'client_cred' parameter, including a public key compatible with the encoding, countersignature algorithm and possible associated parameters indicated by the Group Manager.

 * The 'client_cred_verify' parameter, including a signature computed as described in {{ssec-join-req}}, by using the public key indicated in the current 'client_cred' parameter, with the countersignature algorithm and possible associated parameters indicated by the Group Manager.